microsoft/azure-shortcuts-for-java/README.md

 Network network = azure.networks("<group-name>", "<network-name>");
 ```

-The subnets of a virtual network are available from `network.subnets()`.
+The subnets of the virtual network are available from `network.subnets()`.
+The IP addresses of DNS servers associated with the virtual network are available from `network.dnsServerIPs()`.
+The address spaces (in CIDR format) of the virtual network are available from `network.addressSpaces()`.

 #### Deleting a virtual network